Please note: REG 9 applies to the Team Championships conducted as part of the National, Premier and Conference League/Knockout programme.

 REG 9.3.4 Duration of matches The duration of all matches shall be as laid down in the relevant BUCS sport specific regulations, or where there is no BUCS regulation, in the appropriate rules of the International/National Governing Body of the sport concerned (as identified in the sport specific regulations) for senior matches.
 For knockout competition matches, because a result must be obtained on the day of the fixture, attention must be paid to REG 8.4.4 when booking facility time.

 REG 9.3.5 Start times No league or knockout match may start before 13:00 on a weekday (except for Cricket, Golf and Tennis; for those exceptions please see the relevant sport specific regulations) or 10:00 on a weekend, or after 20:00 without the written consent of both institutions/Playing Entities.
 The BUCS Executive reserves the right to determine as they see fit the times for any Finals hosted by BUCS.
-Please note REG 22.214.171.124 for Premier Tier, Championship and Vase start times.
+Please note REG 184.108.40.206 for Premier Tier, National Championship and National Vase start times.

 REG 9.3.6 The start times and venues of all matches should be input on BUCS Play by the first named (home) institution/Playing Entity no less than 14 days before they are scheduled to take place.